mhadam/snowplow.wiki-fork/technical-documentation/common/Shredding.md

 More technical information about RDB Shredder can be found on the dedicated [RDB Shredder](Relational-Database-Shredder) page.

-### 2. StorageLoader
+### 2. Relational Database Loader

-The StorageLoader provides a way to load shredded types into the corresponding tables in Redshift, using the Redshift's native [`COPY FROM JSON`](http://docs.aws.amazon.com/redshift/latest/dg/copy-usage_notes-copy-from-json.html) functionality.
+The RDB Loader provides a way to load shredded types into the corresponding tables in Redshift, using the Redshift's native [`COPY FROM JSON`](http://docs.aws.amazon.com/redshift/latest/dg/copy-usage_notes-copy-from-json.html) functionality.
 This is a multi-step process: